fortana-co/react-dropzone-uploader/README.md

 ## Example: S3 Uploader
 Let's say you want to upload a file to one of your S3 buckets.
-You have an API service class, `myApiService`, that can send requests to your API to get file upload params.

-Maybe your API [uses Boto to do this](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/s3.html#S3.Client.generate_presigned_post).
-If a request is successful, it returns `{ fields, uploadUrl, fileUrl }`, else it returns `{}`.
-A successful response looks like this:
+Your API has a protected endpoint that returns the necessary S3 upload params.
+Maybe it [uses Boto to do this](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/s3.html#S3.Client.generate_presigned_post).

+A successful request to this endpoint returns something like this:

 ~~~json
 {